-Key audit matters 2021 2020
+Key audit matters 2022 2021

-Valuation and Ownership of Investments 1 1
+Valuation and Ownership of Investments ✓ ✓

-Revenue Recognition 1 1
+Revenue Recognition ✓ ✓

-Materiality £3.55m (2020: £2.95m) based on 1% (2020: 1%) of net assets
+Materiality Financial statements as a whole £3.01m (2021: £3.55m) based on 1% (2021: 1%) of Net Assets

 An overview of the scope of our audit

 Our audit was scoped by obtaining an understanding of the Company and its environment, including the Company's system of internal control, and assessing the risks of material misstatement in the financial statements.
 We also addressed the risk of management override of internal controls, including assessing whether there was evidence of bias by the Directors that may have represented a risk of material misstatement.